 Clause H.

-The President, in consultation with the Student Government Association advisor, shall hire a Staff Position for a Web and Social Media Manager for the Student Government Association.
+The President, in consultation with the Student Government Association advisor, may hire a Staff Position for a Web and Social Media Manager for the Student Government Association.
 This position will be hired through the Office of Student Life.
 At the first meeting of each academic year, the President shall request the funds necessary for the hiring of this position from the Student Government Association.

 SUB-CLAUSE 1.

 If the Web and Social Media Manager is not meeting the necessary requirements the President, with 2/3 majority vote approval from the executive board and in consultation with the Student Government Advisor, shall reserve the right to terminate the current worker and seek a replacement for the position.

+Clause I. The President will serve on campus senate and nominate SGA members to Campus Senate.
+Before the third Senate meeting of the academic year.

 Section 2.
 Internal Vice-President